iamplopez/My-Refocus-Assignments/README.md

 Goals for this year:
     To be the best web developer.
 Reasons why you want to be a web developer:
-    Exploring the IT world and experience what it's like to be a developer.
+    Exploring the IT world and expegitrience what it's like to be a developer.